-Latham, NY- The New York State Public High School Athletic Association (NYSPHSAA) held its quarterly meeting of its Executive Committee via video teleconference for the first time in the history of the Association.
-The Committee voted on several key proposals important to the Association’s 788-member schools.
+Latham, NY- The New York State Public High School Athletic Association (NYSPHSAA) held its quarterly meeting of the Executive Committee on Wednesday, February 3rd via Zoom teleconference.
+The Committee voted on several key proposals important to the Association’s 787-member schools.

-The meeting was called to order by President Paul Harrica at 9:00 am with adjournment at 11:38 am.
-The next meeting of the NYSPHSAA Executive Committee will be July 28-29, 2020, in conjunction with the Central Committee, meeting at the High Peaks Resort in Lake Placid.
+The meeting was called to order by President Julie Bergman at 9:00 am and concluded at 11:59 am.
+The next meeting of the NYSPHSAA Executive Committee will be Wednesday, May 5th in Saratoga Springs.

 About NYSPHSAA (Twitter: @NYSPHSAA | Facebook: NYSPHSAA | YouTube: NYSPHSAASports):